A5579/ArduinoFuxoftPlayer/README.md

 # ArduinoFuxoftPlayer

-Aruino play Fuxoft tracks
+Aruino Nano play Fuxoft tracks

 ## the original idea by https://github.com/admitrievsky/ay-3-8912-d4

-  Play Fuxoft Sound tracks on stand alone Arduino
-  Need connect only some speaker or amplifier line in is better on D3 pin (via capacitor?) and you can hear...
+  Play Fuxoft Sound tracks on stand alone Arduino Nano Need connect only some speaker or amplifier line in is better on D3 pin (via capacitor?) and you can hear...